 Open to: 3rd, 4th, 5th or 6th semester students.

 8 units: Effective Fall 2014, the Clinic is returning to its original configuration as a one-semester, 8-unit clinic.
 4-unit non-GPA class and 4-unit fieldwork must be taken concurrently.
 Students receive a letter grade for the class (based on all aspects of their work in the seminar and fieldwork), as well as credit/no-credit for the fieldwork units.
 Fieldwork units count against the maximum of 18 non-classroom units that a student can earn.
 There is an option for some students to continue fieldwork in the spring semester for 3 or 4 additional units of fieldwork.

 Prerequisite: Consent of the instructor.

-To enroll: The CED Clinic is still accepting applications for Fall 2014.
-Applicants who submitted their applications before the initial application deadline of April 18, 2014 at 5pm will receive a boost for their candidacy.
-Apply by completing the Common Clinic Application and the Supplemental CED Clinic Application.
+To enroll: There is still one opening in the CED Clinic for Fall 2014.
+Apply through Blackboard by completing the Common Clinic Application and the Supplemental CED Clinic Application.
 Interested applicants who did not attend a student information session on April 8th at 3:30pm, April 11th at noon, or April 17th at noon in Room 325 of 100 McAllister Tower must contact Professor Piomelli at firstname.lastname@example.org to arrange a brief meeting.
 Please send questions to Professor Piomelli .